acmesh-official/acme.sh/deploy/README.md

 That will remove old certificate and install new one.

-## 15. Deploy the cert to G-Core CDN servise
+## 15. Deploy the cert to G-Core CDN service

-Deploy the cert to G-Core CDN servise (https://gcorelabs.com/ru/) using the G-Core Labs API (https://docs.gcorelabs.com/cdn/).
+Deploy the cert to G-Core CDN service (https://gcorelabs.com/ru/) using the G-Core Labs API (https://docs.gcorelabs.com/cdn/).
 Uses command line curl for send requests and jq for parse responses.

 Then you can deploy now: